Azim1588/Invoice-Generator-MERN-Full-Stack-Web-App/RENDER_MANUAL_DEPLOYMENT.md

    ```

 3. **Check Environment Variables:**

    - Go to service dashboard
    - Click "Environment" tab
    - Verify all variables are set

+4. **Verify Package Manager:**
+   - Check if Render is using yarn or npm
+   - Use explicit npm commands to avoid conflicts

 ## 🔄 Continuous Deployment